KAN201197/Complete_Navigation_Pipeline/README.md

 ### 3. Perception & Exploration
 After launching step 2 in a separate terminal

-Lauch perception and Exploratino for the Robot
+Lauch perception and exploration for the Robot

 ```bash
 roslaunch me5413_perception exploration.launch